Basil Ezeanolue: Public lectures

 Basil Ezeanolue delivered the 82nd Inaugural Lecture of the University of Nigeria, at Enugu Nigeria, entitled, "Hear the Voice" on 17 July 2014.
 On 20 September 2018, he delivered the 36th Convocation Lecture of the National Postgraduate Medical College of Nigeria, entitled, "Do Not Be Afraid And Do Not Fail To Rescue – a discourse on the challenges confronting Nigeria Health Sector" at Ijanikin, Lagos.
 He also delivered the 6th Valedictory Lecture of the University of Nigeria entitled, "Challenges of balancing work with life, Geriatric Otorhinolaryngology and living post-work life of retirement - A discourse of the experiences and the lessons learnt from the Nigeria University System and Health Services Sectors perspectives of an Academic Clinical Otorhinolaryngologist Head and Neck Surgeon" on 10 November 2023.

 Editorship of academic journals

-Basil Ezeanolue is the pioneer Editor-in-Chief of the Nigerian Journal of Otorhinolaryngology (2004 to 2016); Associate Editor of the Orient Journal of Medicine (2000 to 2010); Associate Editor of the Nigerian Postgraduate Medical Journal (from June 2011 to December 2017).
-He has also served in the editorial board of the Journal of the American Academy of Otorhinolaryngology Head and Neck Surgery.
+Basil Ezeanolue is the pioneer Editor-in-Chief of the Nigerian Journal of Otorhinolaryngology (2004 to 2016); Associate Editor of the Orient Journal of Medicine (2000 to 2010); and Associate Editor of the Nigerian Postgraduate Medical Journal (from June 2011 to December 2017).
+He has also served on the editorial board of the Journal of the American Academy of Otorhinolaryngology Head and Neck Surgery.